Giuseppe Mascara: Coaching career

-After retiring in 2016, he accepted an offer from Catania as youth coach of their Under-15 team.
+After retiring in 2016, he accepted an offer from Catania to coach their Under-15 youth team.

 On 24 October 2017, he was named new head coach of Eccellenza Sicily amateurs Giarre.

 In June 2018 he was named head coach of Sicilian Serie D club Sancataldese, a role from which he resigned later in December of the same year due to poor results.

-On 12 October 2019 he was appointed head coach of Serie D club Biancavilla, exactly one day before his new club hosting Sicilian powerhouse Palermo.
+On 12 October 2019, he was appointed head coach of Serie D club Biancavilla, exactly one day before his new club hosted Sicilian powerhouse Palermo.
 He left the club at the end of the season.

 On 29 December 2020 he was named new head coach of Serie D club Troina.
 He left the club by the end of the season.

 On 20 September 2021, he was hired as the new head coach of Eccellenza club Siracusa.
 After guiding the club to fifth place in the league table, he was confirmed for the 2022–23 season, but was fired on 24 October 2022 due to negative results.

+He then briefly served as head coach of Eccellenza Sicily club Comiso during the 2023–24 pre-season.
+Following that, Mascara worked as head coach of Acireale-based Promozione amateurs Real Aci from February to April 2024.

+In July 2024, Mascara was announced as the new manager of Novara FC's U-19 team, Novara Primavera.
+On 1 April 2025, he was promoted in charge of the first team following the dismissal of Giacomo Gattuso.